peterukk/rte-rrtmgp/examples/emulator-training/Readme.md

 Code for generating training data to replace RRTMGP and/or RTE, train emulators, and evaluating these emulators

-This example shortwave program loads atmospheric profiles from a netCDF file, computes gas optical properties with RRTMGP, optionally computes cloud optical properties, and then computes fluxes with RTE.
-It can also be used to generate training data (save the input-output of the radiation scheme), or test existing models (see below)
+These example Fortran programs load atmospheric profiles from a netCDF file, compute gas optical properties with RRTMGP, optionally compute cloud optical properties, and then compute shortwave fluxes with RTE.
+They can also be used to generate training data (allsky_sw_gendata.F90), or test an emulator by replacing a physical component with it (allsky_sw_testmodels.F90) - see below for examples.
+In the `scripts/` subdirectory, Python code for training neural network-based emulators can be found, as well as code for retrieving and pre-processing CAMS reanalysis data.

 This code is associated with a paper submitted to Journal of Advances in Modeling Earth Systems (JAMES) and all data has been uploaded to [Zenodo](https://doi.org/10.5281/zenodo.5513434)